aws-actions/aws-codebuild-run-build/README.md

    when a workflow is cancelled.
 This means you can use concurrency settings or other GitHub features that cause workflow cancellations without leaving orphan builds running.
 Set to an empty string to disable.

+1. **artifacts-type-override** (optional) :
+   If required, you can override the default behavior of CodeBuild artifacts.
+This feature is particularly useful for triggering CodeBuild projects configured within CodePipeline.
+You can set the artifacts to `NO_ARTIFACTS` in such cases

 ### Outputs